-Design and Development of IR Thesaurus.
+- Design and Development of IR Thesaurus.

-Preparation of Indicative Abstracts
+- Preparation of Indicative Abstracts

-Preparation of Descriptive Abstracts
+- Preparation of Descriptive Abstracts

-Preparation of Author Index

-Preparation of Subject Index

-Preparation of Title Index
+- Preparation of Title Index using KWIC and derivatives

-Online Thesaurus Search and generating of Terms
+- Online Thesaurus Search and generating of Terms

 DSE -1: E-Publishing

 - To make the students acquainted with the basic concepts E- Publishing. - To make the students acquainted with the recent trends in E-Publishing. - To familiarize the students with the current issues in E-Publishing. - To introduce the students with the technologies used for E-Publishing.